ivan-the-terrible/bloodsugar-cursor/README.md

 <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/add-type?view=powershell-5.1#example-4-call-native-windows-apis>

 The above reference shows how you can leverage the `Add-Type` utility to add a Microsoft .NET class to a PowerShell session.
 Since .NET can make the DLL call, we have this nested logic of a DLL call within a .NET string defined within PowerShell.
 Yikes.

 It's probably worth it to create an actual .NET solution for this instead of scripting it through PowerShell.
+So much for a PoC for PowerShell.